Let’s face it, you know about The Taj Mahal.

 Although you get shoe-covers when entering the Taj Mahal, it is a good idea to wear socks in case you have to take off your shoes and walk on the hot ground.

 Carry a camera, obviously.
-In case you want slightly more professional photos, there are local photographers in the complex who can take and process the photos for you by the time you are done viewing the Taj.
+In case you want slightly more professional photos, there are local photographers in the complex who can take and process the images for you by the time you are done viewing the Taj.
 You may try your bargaining skills with them as well although most of them already have a printed price sheet handy.

-In the streets that surround the Taj Mahal complex, you are likely to find some great street food and souvenirs at comparatively cheaper prices.
+In the streets that surround the Taj Mahal complex, you are likely to find some great street food and souvenirs at comparatively lower prices.
 It can get crowded there, so keep that in mind if being adventurous and venturing out.

 Lastly, don’t forget to enjoy and marvel at the beauty of the Taj Mahal.